-Indian billionaires’ wealth rose by over Rs 12 crore since March as poor suffer due to Covid: Oxfam
+Indian billionaires got richer by Rs 12 lakh crore since March as lakhs lost jobs amid Covid: Oxfam

 It would take an unskilled worker 10,000 years to make what Mukesh Ambani earned in an hour during the pandemic, a report by the charity said.

-A report by non-profit group Oxfam on Monday revealed that India’s 100 billionaires including Mukesh Ambani, Gautam Adani, have seen their wealth soar during the coronavirus pandemic, while millions of others in the country lost their livelihoods.
+A report by non-profit group Oxfam on Monday revealed that the wealth of India’s 100 billionaires including Mukesh Ambani, Gautam Adani, soared during the coronavirus pandemic, while millions of others in the country lost their livelihoods.
 The wealth of Indian billionaires increased by 35% during the coronavirus-induced lockdown, according to “The Inequality Virus” report, published as global leaders attend the World Economic Forum’s Davos summit in Switzerland.

 “India’s 100 billionaires have seen their fortunes increase by Rs 12,97,822 crores since March 2020, enough to give every one of the 138 million poorest Indian people a cheque for Rs 94,045 each,” it said.

-The non-profit group said other top India billionaires like Shiv Nadar, Cyrus Poonawalla, Uday Kotak, Azim Premji, Sunil Mittal, Radhakrishan Damani, Kumar Manglam Birla and Laxmi Mittal working in sectors like coal, oil, telecom, medicines, pharmaceuticals, education and retail also saw an exponential rise in wealth since March last year.
-In a stark contrast, data shows that 1,70,000 people in India lost their jobs every hour in the month of April 2020, the report noted.
+The non-profit group said other top India billionaires like Shiv Nadar, Cyrus Poonawalla, Uday Kotak, Azim Premji, Sunil Mittal, Radhakrishan Damani, Kumar Manglam Birla, and Laxmi Mittal working in sectors like coal, oil, telecom, medicines, pharmaceuticals, education and retail, also saw an exponential rise in wealth since March last year.
+In stark contrast, data shows that 1,70,000 people in India lost their jobs every hour in the month of April 2020, the report noted.

 Reliance Industries chairperson Mukesh Ambani was making Rs 90 crore per hour during the coronavirus crisis when around 24% of the people in the country were earning under Rs 3,000 per month during the lockdown, Oxfam said as India witnesses its greatest rise in inequality.
 “It would take an unskilled worker 10,000 years to make what Ambani made in an hour during the pandemic and 3 years to make what Ambani made in a second.”